 It will discount the listed Shopify product price for any product in the subscription group.

 If the product is $100, and you offer a 10% discount on all the goods in this subscription group, the customer will see they can subscribe to the product and get it for $90 instead of $100.

-This type of product discount will apply on the customer's first recurring order and all future orders containing that product.
+This type of product discount will apply to the customer's first recurring order and all future orders containing that product.
 As long as they continue to subscribe, they will receive the product at that discounted price.

 Visit Subscription Discounts Setup for detailed setup instructions.

 With Recurring Orders, you can offer a percentage discount on initial orders, which automatically switches to a different discount on future recurring orders.

 There are many different scenarios where this discount style can be used to offer unique promotions.
 For stores looking to reduce churn, you can use this feature to provide a larger discount after a specific number of orders has passed.

 Visit Dynamic Discounts Setup for detailed setup instructions.